9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Describe the role of SpriteKit and SceneKit.
 * What is Metal?
 * What is the responder chain?
-* What are the different actions buttons and other controls can respond to?
+* What are the different actions that buttons and other controls can respond to?
 * What is the role of the application delegate?
 * Explain NSUserDefaults.
 * Why are caching and compression important on mobile devices?
 * Explain ~/Documents, ~/Library, ~/tmp.
 What directory is ~ on iOS?